-Rule 5001-2 Court and Clerk's Office Locations and Hours
+Rule 5001-21 Court and Clerk's Office Locations and Hours

 - (a) Clerk's Office. - (1) Filing Petitions.
-Petitions and documents filed with the initial petition may be filed in person at the court's physical locations listed on the court's website at akb.uscourts.gov. - (2) Filing by Mail or Special Delivery.
-Only the court's Anchorage location will accept documents filed by delivery utilizing the U.S. Postal Service, Fed-Ex, UPS, DHL, or similar services. - (3) Business Hours. - [A] Regular business hours are from 9:00 a.m. to 12:00 p.m. and 1:00 p.m. to 4:30 p.m., Monday through Friday, except federal holidays, and days designated as holidays by the Chief Judge of the United States District Court or the Administrative Office of the United States Courts. - [B] Office locations and business hours may be adjusted or changed, with or without prior notice, as staffing and budgetary conditions dictate.

-(b) Places of Holding Court.

-(1) The Bankruptcy Court is located in Anchorage.
+Petitions and documents filed with the initial petition may be filed in person at the court's physical locations listed on the court's website atakb.uscourts.gov.location at the Old Federal Building, 605 West Fourth Avenue, Suite 138, Anchorage, Alaska 99501. - (2) Filing by Mail or Special Delivery.
+Only the court's Anchorage location The court will accept documents filed by delivery utilizing the U.S. Postal Service, Fed-Ex, UPS, DHL, or similar services. - (3) Business Hours. - [A] Regular business hours are from 9:00 a.m. to 12:00 p.m. and 1:00 p.m. to 4:30 p.m., Monday through Friday, except federal holidays, and days designated as holidays by the Chief Judge of either the United States District Court or the United States Bankruptcy Court for the District of Alaska or the Administrative Office of the United States Courts - [B] Office locations and business hours may be adjusted or changed, with or without prior notice, as staffing and budgetary conditions dictate. - (b) Places of Holding Court. - (1) The Bankruptcy Court is located in Anchorage.
 Hearings and trials are scheduled as needed in Anchorage, Fairbanks and Juneau.

-Rule 5003-2 Court Records
+Rule 5003-21 Court Records

 - (a) Official Record.
-The Case Management/Electronic Case Filing ("CM/ECF") System constitutes the official record of the court. - (b) Records Custody of the Clerk of Court. - (1) All records of the court will remain in the custody of the Clerk of Court. - (2) The record for any case in the CM/ECF System is available for inspection by the public during regular business hours at the court's Anchorage and Fairbanks locations. - (c) Research by Court Personnel.
+The Case Management/Electronic Case Filing ("CM/ECF") System constitutes the official record of the court. - (b) Records Custody of the Clerk of Court. - (1) All records of the court will remain in the custody of the Clerk of Court. - (2) The record for any case in the CM/ECF System is available for inspection by the public during regular business hours at the court's court in Anchorage and Fairbanks locations. - (c) Research by Court Personnel.
 Requests for research of any record by court personnel must be in writing and accompanied by the statutory fee.